(Guest writer: Jason Goh)

 We hope our recommendations, formulated from our years of accumulated website building experience at Banah Digital, will help you avoid the common pitfalls and exponentially improve your learning curve.
 All the best!

-Editor’s note: This post is written by Jason Goh for Hongkiat.
+(This guest post is written by Jason Goh for Hongkiat.com.
 Jason is a self-taught web designer who picked up web design skills after a freak accident.
-Having experienced the restoration and empowerment of gaining a new skill set, his vision is to see the same in youths who are searching for their purpose in life.
+Having experienced the restoration and empowerment of gaining a new skill set, his vision is to see the same in youths who are searching for their purpose in life.)